six0four/ceng317/2020projects/14.7Segment/README.md

      1. Name:
      2. Date:
      3. Section:
-     4. Sensor/Effector choice: 7 Segment Display
+     4. Effector choice: 7 Segment Display
-2. I will make USB serial device that will (choose: send output from a sensor, or, receive input for an effector) via [Seeed Studio assembly](https://www.seeedstudio.com/fusion_pcb.html).
+2. I will make USB serial device, that will receive input for an effector, via [Seeed Studio assembly](https://www.seeedstudio.com/fusion_pcb.html).
 This can be connected via a USB cable to a PC and PuTTY can be used for debugging.
-They can then also be connected to a Pi via USB but not necessarily this term.
+It can then also be connected to a Pi via USB but not necessarily this term.
 3. Preliminary Bill of Materials
     1. OPL: [Seeed](https://www.seeedstudio.com/opl.html)
     2. MPN: SYD3642ASR